dwisarut/dwisarut/README.md

 ## Tech or tools that I want/plan to learn:
 - Golang, C, or C++ if I'm good enough
-- Vue, Next, Angular, Svelte
+- Vue.js, Next.js, Angular, Svelte
 - AWS

 ## Education